 The timezone MVT on the MaldivesTimezones are always computed by their difference to UTC, the "Universal Time Coordinated".
 On the Maldives exists only a single tonezone at UTC+5.
-E.g. New York is currently at UTC-4 in Eastern Time, so the time difference between NY and the Maldives is 9 hours.
+E.g. New York is currently at UTC-5 in Eastern Time, so the time difference between New York and the Maldives is 10 hours.

 Maldives has no time difference between summer and winter.
 A daylight saving time doesn't exist.